Cyprien-Ricque/EPITECH-42sh-2018/README.md

+# 42sh

+Epitech project whose goal is to recreate TCSH and most of its functionnalities

+### Developers

+Emilien Delevoye
+Paul Surrans
+Charles Dubret
+Alfred Deschildre

+### Features

 local and environment variable: $[variable name]
       	     replace the variable name call by it's variable value. take as variable name all alphanumeric charachter from $ to the first non alphanumeric character.